 Purpose of the research:

-This research is aiming to understand the process which has informed the shaping of the UK computing curriculum, how this is being interpreted by schools and teaching professional and the impact it is having on both young people and teachers.
+This research is aiming to understand the process which has informed the shaping of the UK computing curriculum, how this is being interpreted by schools and teaching professionals and the impact it is having on both young people and teachers.
 Through this interview we will be discussing how you interpret and deliver the computing curriculum and how you feel you are evaluated in this area.

 As you know, I will also be looking at various forms of documentation relating to computing in schools.
 This interview is a chance for me to understand your personal experience and understanding; there are no right or wrong answers.
-Finally I want to thank you for your time and honesty.
+Finally, I want to thank you for your time and honesty.
 This research would not be possible without the support of teachers such as you.

 Interview Questions

+Ben, this jumps straight in but to contextualize things and maybe to get them to relax you could begin with a few questions that probe culture, NPM, enterprise, teaching?

+CONTEXT

+How long have you worked here?
+How long have you been teaching?

+What did you do before becoming a teacher?

+What is it like to teach at this school, how has that changed over time?

+Has it changed since you first began and if so in when and in what ways?

+How has the over all changes in education policy effected you?

+What do you think of the change of emphasis from ICT to Computing?

+Does it require you to be different?

+How has it changed the teaching profession over all?

+INTERPRETATION

-hat do you see as the role of “computational thinking” within the computing curriculum?
+Have you heard of the phrase ‘computational thinking’?
+What does it mean to you?
+What do you think it is meant to mean?
+What do you see as the role of “computational thinking” within the computing curriculum?

 What do you think is the main purpose of the change from teaching ICT to teaching the broader subject of Computing?

-What do you think is the relevance of the computing curriculum the pupils you teach?
+What do you think is the relevance of the computing curriculum for the pupils you teach?

-o you think that pupils will use the skills and concepts they learn through the computing curriculum in the future?
+Do you think that pupils will use the skills and concepts they learn through the computing curriculum in the future?
+How?

+Do you think the computing curriculum will require pupils to be different in any way?
+If yes, in what ways?

 Delivery: